QwikDev/qwik/.changeset/unlucky-experts-check.md

 '@builder.io/qwik': patch
 ---

-fix modulepreload links href in devmode
+Allow setting `linkFetchPriority` for modulepreload links in the prefetch strategy.
+Also fix the links in dev mode